BeanTheAlien/GhostScript/README.md

 - Fixed an error that caused module failure to not be reachable.
 (14/12/2025)
 - Fixed an error that caused everything to be evaluated as a method declaration.
 (14/12/205)
 - Implemented ln/col, target error to be fixed.
 (15/12/2025)
-- Target changed to return identifier, temporary fix to solve invalid context issue.
+- Target changed to return identifier, temporary fix to solve invalid context issue. ([#9](https://github.com/BeanTheAlien/GhostScript/issues/9)) (15/12/2025)
+- Added config reading.
+Updated `infinite_buffering` breaking in infinite loops accordingly.
+(15/12/2025)

 # Roadmap
 - Further variable support.